Infineon/mtb-xensiv-3d-magnetic-sensor-tlx493d/README.md

 ```

 Or download it as .ZIP-file directly from GitHub, unpack the .ZIP-file, and put it in the corresponding folder.
-With that done, you can now open the ModusToolbox™ and click on *"Import Existing Application In-Place"* in the lower, left corner:
+With that done, you can now open ModusToolbox™ and click on *"Import Existing Application In-Place"* in the lower, left corner:

 ![](docs/img/MTB-Import-Existing-Project.png)

-Now you should she the following window.
+Now you should see the following window.
 Here you have to click on *"Browse ..."*:

 ![](docs/img/MTB-Project-Information.png)

 Now you should see your file explorer.
 Here, you have to select the repository folder and click on *"Select Folder"*.
-After a few seconds the project should be included and you should be able to see it in the "Project Explorer" of the ModusToolbox™.
+After a few seconds the project should be included and you should be able to see it in the "Project Explorer" of ModusToolbox™.
 If everything worked out so far you just have to do a double-click on the folder in the "Project Explorer".
 This will set the project as active project.
-Now you should see the options "Build Project" and "Clean Project" in the "Quick Panel" of the ModusToolbox™.
+Now you should see the options "Build Project" and "Clean Project" in the "Quick Panel" of ModusToolbox™.
 Before you can build the project successfully, you have to get the resources of the core library.
 This can easily be done with the following command:
 ```
 make getlibs
 ```

-The easiest way to execute this command is using the integrated terminal of the ModusToolbox™.
+The easiest way to execute this command is using the integrated terminal of ModusToolbox™.
 It can be found at the bottom of the interface.
 Here is a picture of it:

 ![](docs/img/MTB-Terminal.png)

-With that done, you can now build the project with the "Build Project" button in the "Quick Panel" of the ModusToolbox™.
+With that done, you can now build the project with the "Build Project" button in the "Quick Panel" of ModusToolbox™.

 ![](docs/img/MTB-Build-Project.png)

 This will build your project and will also gather all necessary resources, for example the core library of the XENSIV™ 3D Magnetic sensors.
-After you have successfully build the project you should now the see the options to "Program" or "Debug" the selected project in the "Quick Panel" tab of the ModusToolbox™:
+After you have successfully built the project you should now see the options to "Program" or "Debug" the selected project in the "Quick Panel" tab of ModusToolbox™:

 ![](docs/img/MTB-Program-Debug.png)